szelcsanyi/locator/README.md

  * phpUnit is not currently running on the php7 branches, due to the changes in its namespaces.
  * PhpMetrics scores are not currently taking into account phpUnit test or code coverage.
  * There is currently no phpUnitTests
+ * Contracts will not be implemented until RC.

 ## Installation